Trust & Safety

 Consent first

-The person being recorded should always understand what's happening, what's being captured, and what they can skip.
+The person being recorded should always understand what is happening, what is being captured, and what they can skip.
 We design the experience to avoid pressure and surprise.

 Private by default